It's hard to find a tech team not using GitHub nowadays, but despite its great success, it still lacks important project management features.

 You can either choose to sync with a new Trello board or with an existing Trello board.
 This is interesting if you have other tasks in Trello that are also part of the project, this way all your local tasks (Trello) and imported issues (GitHub) will coexist.

 Finally, you review your sync to make sure everything is good to go.
-You notice you have two options here: one is to filter what is going to be synced, the other one is to better customize the sync before enabling it.
+Once you're done that, go ahead and customize the sync before enabling it!

 Manage your issues directly in Trello